RatebSeirawan/covid-rn/README.md

-# React Native Open Source Project
+# React Native COVID-19 App

 This project is a [React Native](https://facebook.github.io/react-native/) project that can be used to kickstart a mobile application.